Workshop on Synthetic Algebraic Geometry

 Talks

-Here are some rough ideas, who could give talks on which topic:
+Here are some rough notes, who gave talks on which topic:

 Speaker Topic